 Omeara Street

 Description Carriageway width 3.6m

 Omeara Street runs east of Stringer Road as Reservation width 20.0m

 a two way, single lane Kerbing No

 dirt track.
 Although it has a formal name it operates like an Footpath provision No

 informal dirt track.
 Bicycle provision No

 Speed limit 50km/h as an unmarked local road

+Seal No, dirt Hart State of the

-Seal No, dirt A CONTRACT OF THE PARTY OF THE
+Seal No, dirt Committee and the second secon

-Seal No, airt CAMPAC SAME SERVICE A

 Packett Road

 Description Carriageway width 5.9m

 Packett Road runs south of Afflecks Road, Reservation width 20.0m

 between The Gippsland Kerbing No

 Plains Rail Trail and Nippe Lane, as an unmarked two way, Footpath provision No

 single lane gravel road.
 Bicycle provision No

 Speed limit 100km/h as an unmarked rural road

 Seal No, gravel

 Page Lane

 Description Carriageway width 5.0m

-Page Lane is a single lane, two street Reservation width 20.0m VIII TO
+Page Lane is a single lane, two street Reservation width 20.0m NAME OF THE OWNER OWNER OF THE OWNER

-that runs south off Kerbing No A The schools
+that runs south off Kerbing No 1.
+Washing

 Humphrey Road before running west, past Gale Lane.
 It does have a Footpath provision No

-reserve that runs north Bicycle provision No
+reserve that runs north west towards Harris Bicycle provision No

-Lane but this has not been built and does contain a significant patch of vegetation.
-Speed limit 100km/h as an unmarked rural road.
+Lane but this has not Speed limit 100km/h

+been built and does as an

+contain a significant patch of vegetation. unmarked rural road.

 Seal No, gravel

-River Road Description Carriageway width 5.0m River Road runs south off Hendersons Road Reservation width 20.0m as an extension of Stringer Road towards Kerbing No Cairnbrook Road in Glengarry.
+River Road Description Carriageway width 5.0m Reservation width 20.0m as an extension of Stringer Road towards Kerbing No Cairnbrook Road in Glengarry.
 It is a single Footpath provision No lane, two way street.
 Only the section of Bicycle provision No the road between Hendersons Road and Guyatts Road is managed by Latrobe Speed limit 100km/h as an unmarked rural road.
 City Council.
 Seal Yes